The way we work. Professionalism in action.

 The types of assets and liabilities that should be reported are set out in Appendix C.

-• Financial mitigation strategies and divestment
+- Financial mitigation strategies and divestment

-• Activity withdrawal measures
+- Activity withdrawal measures

-• Blind trust agreements
+- Blind trust agreements

-• Blind management agreements
+- Blind management agreements

-• Other trusts and management arrangements
+- Other trusts and management arrangements

-• Agent arrangements
+- Agent arrangements

-• Asset-freezing arrangements
+- Asset-freezing arrangements

-• Cost reimbursement
+- Cost reimbursement

-Outside employment or activities
+3.2.3 Outside employment or activities

-You may engage in employment outside the public service and take part in outside activities unless the employment or activities are likely to give rise to a real, apparent or potential conflict of interest or conflict of duties, or would undermine the impartiality of the public service or your objectivity.
+You may engage in employment outside the public service and take part in outside activities outside working hours, unless the employment or activities are likely to give rise to a real, apparent or potential conflict of interest or conflict of duties, or would undermine the impartiality of the public service or your objectivity.

-Political activities
+3.2.4 Political activities

-You are required to seek and obtain permission from the Public Service Commission to seek nomination for or be a candidate in a federal, provincial, territorial or municipal election, in accordance with part 7 of the Public Service Employment Act (PSEA).
+You are required to seek and obtain permission from the Public Service Commission to seek nomination for or be a candidate in a federal, provincial, territorial or municipal election, in accordance with part 7 of the PSEA.

-Prior to participating in non-candidacy political activitiesFootnote 2, as a person employed at FedDev Ontario, you must:
+Prior to participating in non-candidacy political activitiesFootnote2, as a person employed at FedDev Ontario you must:

-• Consider the nature of your official duties and your responsibilities in relation to the political activity;
+- Consider the nature of your official duties and your responsibilities in relation to the political activity;

-• Determine whether there is a real, apparent or potential conflict of interest situation; and
+- Determine whether there is a real, apparent or potential conflict of interest situation; and

-• If there is any real, apparent or potential conflict of interest situation, or any question as to whether one might exist, report in writing to the deputy head.
+- If there is any real, apparent or potential conflict of interest situation, or any question as to whether one might exist, report in writing to the deputy head.

 For more information about your legal rights and responsibilities regarding political activities, please consult the Public Service Commission's Political Activities website.

-Gifts, hospitality and other benefits
+3.2.5 Gifts, hospitality and other benefits

-You are expected to use good judgment and to refuse any gifts, hospitality or other benefits that may have a real, apparent or potential influence on your objectivity in carrying out your official duties and responsibilities or that may place you under obligation to the donor.
+You are expected to use good judgment and to refuse any gifts, hospitality or other benefits that may have a real, apparent or potential influence on your objectivity in carrying out your official duties and responsibilities, or that may place you under obligation to the donor.
 This includes activities such as free or discounted admission to sporting and cultural events, travel or conferences.

 The acceptance of gifts, hospitality and other benefits is permissible if they are infrequent and of minimal value, within the normal standards of courtesy or protocol, arise out of activities or events related to your official duties, and do not compromise or appear to compromise your integrity or that of your employer.